 Assess whether the applicant has exceptional circumstances.
 Consider:

 - whether the circumstances are unusual or remarkable (ie exceptional); - the severity and likelihood of potential consequences if discretion is not exercised; and

-Refer to the Senior Officer via secure email.
+Refer to the local authority's Senior Officer via secure email.